opensource4all/sqlite-jdbc/README_CEROD.md

 7. unzip
 8. Docker (for cross-compilation only)

-Make sure you have your DOCKER DESKTOP running. <br>
+Make sure you have your DOCKER DESKTOP running, on Mac, go into applications and double click on the Docker icon <br>
 Then: clone this project:

 1. git clone https://github.com/opensource4all/sqlite-jdbc.git